-First launched in 2008, the Asia Young Designer Awards (AYDA) is part of Nippon Paint’s vision to nurture the next generation of design talents.
-The award serves as a platform to inspire Architectural and Interior Design students to develop their skills through cross-learning opportunities and networking with key industry players, as well as fellow Architectural and Interior Design peers in the region.
+First launched in 2008, the Asia Young Designers Awards (AYDA) is part of Nippon Paint’s vision to nurture the next generation of Architectural and Interior Design talents.
+It serves as a platform to inspire students of these disciplines to develop their skills through cross-learning opportunities and networking with key industry players, as well as their fellow peers in the region.

-Over the years, AYDA has impacted thousands of young and talented student designers, presenting them with various opportunities to engage with renowned speakers and key figures in the design industry through personalised coaching, mentoring and skills-building via workshops.
-Besides exposure to first-hand industry knowledge, the platform allows designers to learn from their fellow peers from within and across borders.
+Over the years, AYDA has impacted thousands of young and talented student designers, presenting them with various opportunities to engage with renowned speakers and key figures in the design industry.
+The platform has enabled the participants to gain first-hand industry knowledge, personalised coaching, mentoring and skills-building through various workshops by experienced lecturers and industry professionals.
+On top of that, this experience allowed participants to learn from their fellow peers from within and across borders.

-From these experiential learnings, AYDA has established a close-knit design community comprising of professional architects, interior designers, industry associations, partners, design schools, alumni and design students.
+Through the various experiential learnings and once-in-a-lifetime opportunities such as the winner going an all–expenses paid 6-week placement at Design Discovery Program at Harvard University’s Graduate School of Design (Harvard GSD), AYDA has established a close-knit design community.
+It comprises professional architects, interior designers, industry associations, partners, design schools, alumni and design students.

 What do we consider ‘ideal’ in the context of community and living spaces?
 As we envision future living, we can connote that changes are evidently inevitable.
 The mindset of our young designers is beginning to evolve alongside various innovative approaches that are dedicated to the good of novelty, sustainability and creativity.
 We account this change to the benefits of mankind in a much bigger picture.
 The need to push the current boundaries becomes much more prominent to ensure the transition of this change.